G.I. Joe (film series): G.I. Joe: Retaliation (2013)

-Reboot

 Snake Eyes: G.I.
 Joe Origins (2021)

 In May 2018, Paramount announced a film centered on Snake Eyes, with Evan Spiliotopoulos hired to write the script.
 In December, Robert Schwentke signed on as director with principal photography scheduled to take place in Japan, Vancouver, British Columbia in Canada and Los Angeles, California.
 Ray Park was later reported to not reprise the role, as the film deals with the character's origin story.
 By August 2019, Henry Golding was cast as Snake Eyes, while Andrew Koji was set to portray Storm Shadow, replacing Lee Byung-hun, who portrayed the character in previous films.
 Kimani Ray Smith was hired as Stunt Coordinator on the project.
 In September 2019, Iko Uwais entered negotiations to portray Hard Master, while Úrsula Corberó was cast as Anastasia Cisarovna / Baroness (replacing Sienna Miller, who played the character in G.I.
 Joe: The Rise of Cobra).
 James Madigan was hired as the Second-Unit Director, after previously working on G.I.
 Joe: Retaliation.
 By October 2019, Samara Weaving was cast as Shana O'Hara / Scarlett (replacing Rachel Nichols, who previously portrayed the character in G.I.
-Joe: The Rise of the Cobra), while Takehiro Hira, Haruka Abe and Steven Allerick were cast in an undisclosed roles.
+Joe: The Rise of Cobra), while Takehiro Hira, Haruka Abe and Steven Allerick were cast in an undisclosed roles.

-The film was scheduled for an October 23, 2020 release date, and was delayed to July 23, 2021 due to the COVID-19 pandemic.
+The film was scheduled for an October 23, 2020 release date, and was delayed to July 23, 2021, due to the COVID-19 pandemic.